cthtuf/django-with-metrics/README.md

 Info about request and response will be send in Graphite and you can check it by:
 * Graphana interface http://localhost:80 (admin/admin)
 * Graphite-web http://localhost:81

+I recommend to use UDP protocol for sending metrics, cz TCP adds some freezes in middleware.
+Just modify code in middleware (you'll see it), but keep in mind that it needs some tweaks in carbon.conf, like ENABLE_UDP_LISTENER = True.
+Sending metrics by UDP is not presented in this example.